spydx/equinor-ctf-2024/writeups/misc/EPT Got talent/Burot/README.md

 ![picture of the bash script](bashscript.PNG)

-then we run the command with the linux command
+then we run the script with the linux command
 >**source find_flag.sh**

 ![picture of result from script](secret_file_found.PNG)